Requirements for registering a birth in Amsterdam

 If there is nobody who is legally qualified or obliged to register the birth then the mayor or a designated officer from the relevant municipality will register the birth.

 There are no charges for the registration of the birth, but there is a fee for a copy of the registration certificate.

 The registrar of the Civil Registry (Burgerlijke Stand) draws up the birth certificate, which is signed by the person registering the birth as well as the registrar.
 The birth certificate is then included in the register of births.
 A copy or an extract (uittreksel) of the certificate can be obtained (also in international format).
 If one or both parents are registered in the Netherlands, the registrar will register the child at the home address.

 Any future amendments to the birth certificate can be added to the certificate by the registrar of the Civil Registry.

-Registering a birth must be done in person at the Department of Civil Affairs (Burgerzaken) of a District Council office (stadsdeelkantoor).
+Registering a birth must be done in person at the Department of Civil Affairs (Burgerzaken) of a City office (stadsloket).

 Documents to take along when registering a birth

 - A valid identity document (passport, driving licence, identity card or residence permit).